Video: Why I started the Stop Drinking Expert to help people quit drinking

 I had tried every combination of that over the past few years.
 I fell back on my training in hypnotherapy and Neuro-Linguistic Programming.

 I knew that I had to frame alcohol differently.

 Instead of seeing it as a benefit in my life, I had to flip alcohol around so it became as abhorrent to me as heroin and other drugs.

-Over next new few months I because obsessed with alcohol, not in the same way I had previously.
+Over the next new few months, I because obsessed with alcohol, not in the same way I had previously.
 Now I was OCD about discovering the truth behind the smoke and mirrors of the glossy marketing.

 One by one I took everything I believed about booze and learned the truth.

 I slowly understood why we think it helps us relax, be more sociable, feel more confident and the hundreds of other lies that the drug has successfully woven into the daily fabric of life.

 One day I bought a bottle of vodka and I sat alone staring at it.
 I poured a large glass and drank it.
 As I swallowed it I became aware that I was not enjoying it at all.

 I knew instantly that it would be my last day as a drinker.

 The next morning I woke up and poured the remaining vodka down the kitchen sink.
 I felt free but more than that, I felt peaceful.